unik-name/docs.unikname.network/docs/uns-network-player/creating-your-unikname-organization.md

 ---
 home: false
-title: "Becoming uns.network Player"
 ---

-# Creation of your @unikname
+#  Creating @unikname as an organization

 [[toc]]